Musse (name)

 Musse is a surname and given name.

+Arabic male give name

-Musse (also spelled as musa) (مُوسَىٰ, Mūsā) is a male given name in the Arabic language.
+Musse (مُوسَىٰ, Mūsā) is a male given name in the Arabic language.
 It is derived from a Hebrew-language phrase meaning "drawn out of the water" and corresponds to Moses (see Moses in Islam).

-Musa may also be transliterated as Mosa, Moosa, Mousa, Musse or Moussa.
-Notable people with the name include:
+Musa may also be transliterated as Musa, Mosa, Moosa, Mousa, Moussa.

+Sweden

+In Sweden, Musse is the forename of the Disney character Mickey Mouse, full Swedish name Musse Pigg, and strongly associated with the character.

+Musse (plural: Mussar) is also a Swedish slang nickname for vehicles named "Mustang", such as the Ford Mustang or North American P-51 Mustang.